MadMatcher/MadLib/docs/madlib-technical-guide.md

 2. For each bucket of size *n*, the function first sorts the rows in that bucket in decreasing order of score in 'score_column', then takes the top *n x 'percent'* rows in that order.
 3. The function returns the union of all the rows taken from the buckets to be the desired sample.

 Intuitively, the sample contains the top-scoring rows of each bucket.
 The top-scoring rows are likely to contain matches, and so the sample is likely to contain a reasonable number of matches.
-The above function performs Steps 1-3 using Spark to save time.
+The above function may perform Steps 1-3 using Spark to save time.

 **Example:** The following code returns 10% of 'feature_vectors' as the sample:
    ```python